Coastal Restoration & Native Plant Propagation

 Why Native Plants?

-When planted in the correct habitat, Native Hawaiian plants can grow with less irrigation, less chemical pest control, and can handle drought conditions better than other common, introduced plant species.
+When planted in the correct habitat, Native Hawaiian plants can grow with less irrigation, no chemical pest control, and can handle drought conditions better than other common, introduced plant species.

 Pictured above are a few Native Hawaiian plant species we use to prevent coastal erosion!
 They are useful for a number of reasons: